MarioSantoscv/SO_121420_127560/Projeto2/Readme.md

-# Web Server IPC Project - Reference Solution
+# Multi-Threaded Web Server with IPC and Semaphores Projet - Reference Solution
+**Sistems Operativos – TP2**
+A production-grade concurrent HTTP/1.1 web server implementing advanced process and thread synchronization using POSIX semaphores, shared memory, and thread pools.n

 ## Overview
 This is a complete reference solution for the Web Server Management System IPC project.
 It demonstrates proper implementation of: